European Convention on Human Rights

 Since its adoption in 1950 the Convention has been amended a number of times and supplemented with many rights in addition to those set forth in the original text.

 Protocol No. 15

-Protocol No. 16 will come into force on 1 August 2018, solely in respect of the States which have signed and ratified it.
+Protocol No. 15 to the Convention entered into force on 1 August 2021, as all the States Parties have now signed and ratified it.

 Protocol No. 15 (Translation commissionned by the Italian Government)